coldfrontlabs/coldfrontlabs-drupalsi/README.md

       month:    '*'
       weekday:  '*'
     auto_alias: true                    # Flag to generate the site alias automatically.
 Defaults to true. (not yet implemented)
     site_aliases:                       # Specific values to enter into the sites.php file.
 These will be added after any automatically generated values.
 The ``sites_subdir`` value is used as the directory value by default.
+See @https://api.drupal.org/api/drupal/sites%21example.sites.php/7
       mysitecom:                       # Generates: $sites['8080.mysite.com'] = 'default';
         domain: 'mysite.com'
         port: 8080